kangzhai/RNAI-FRID/README.md

 # Reference
 If you use the codes, please cite the reference as below.

-The paper has been submitted.
+The paper has been accepted by Briefings in Bioinformatics.
 Please wait for updating.